-The Truth: The story is true and, despite the comment
+The story is true and, despite the comment

 about not being reported by the media, was given coverage by several